jacknm96/Terrain-New/ReadMe.txt

 ### Installation

 Download and extract Zip file.
-Upon project using UnityHub.
+Open project using UnityHub.

 ### How to use